-Carla is a Licensed Clinical Social Worker employed through Catholic Charities.
-In her current capacity of Program Supervisor for both the Family Self-Sufficiency Program as well as The Community Center, Carla is the only Latina, bilingual/bicultural Supervisor within her department.
+Carla is a Licensed Clinical Social Worker employed through Catholic Charities of the Archdiocese of Chicago as well as Northwestern Lake Forest Hospital.
+At Northwestern Lake Forest Hospital, Carla serves as a Medical Social Worker and member of the Palliative Medicine and Supportive Care interdisciplinary team.
+Through her employment at Catholic Charities, Carla currently serves as the Program Director for CC Renews, a program that provides counseling and case management services in Lake County and Chicago.
+Carla previously served as the Program Supervisor for both the Family Self-Sufficiency Program as well as The Community Center at Catholic Charities through which Carla proudly became the first Latina, bilingual/bicultural Supervisor within her department.
 Carla has previously worked with the Family Self-Sufficiency Program as a Case Manager and Employment Case Manager providing supportive services to single parents working towards self-sufficiency.
 Carla has also served as the Medical Case Management Liaison and Case Manager for the HIV/AIDS Program at Catholic Charities.
 In this capacity, Carla worked offsite at Lake County Health Department and met with clients who were newly diagnosed with HIV and/or were not engaged in case management services.
 She participated in the Lake County Stands Against Stigma Coalition, which aims to erase the stigma often associated with HIV/AIDS in Lake County.
 Carla also facilitated a weekly HIV Spanish Psychosocial Support Group as well as a Spanish LGBTQ Support Group.
 Carla provided individual mental health and substance abuse counseling to Spanish-speaking clients through Catholic Charities’ Behavioral Health Services.

 Carla continues to live in Lake County with her husband and two dogs.
 As a first-generation college graduate and previous recipient of CLULC scholarship, Carla recognizes the importance of giving back to this community.
-Carla has a strong passion for helping others and is enthused to serve on this board.
+Carla has a strong passion for helping others and is committed to addressing the needs of her community.
+Carla is tremendously humbled and enthused to serve on this board.